 Oh come on.
 We all know Obama and Palin are more the Terminator types.
 And, in other Hair Club for Humanity news, the mods and sysadmins are not only gods, they are also users.
 Everybody wants to go home.
 We can help by tweeting @Support on Twitter to get the Y!Gallery ticket resolved and by practicing the ancient Chinese Kung Fu Dalai Llama art of patience.

-In fact, in an effort to curb underage, porn-obsessed fangirls and fanboys from making accounts, Y!Gallery plans on instilling a "Nude Visual ID Clause" that will require requesting applicants to send nude images of themselves in poses of their choice to demented-dee at godiwish dot com.
-Suggestions on ways to expedite said Visual ID approval will be released upon request.Much love and hope this helps!
+No. Just no. In fact, in an effort to curb underage, porn-obsessed fangirls and fanboys from making accounts, Y!Gallery plans on instilling a "Nude Visual ID Clause" that will require requesting applicants to send nude images of themselves in poses of their choice to demented-dee at godiwish dot com.
+Suggestions on ways to expedite said Visual ID approval will be released upon request.

 The fine print: all information based on current understanding and knowledge of parties involved.
 Entry is in no way intended to be a promise of service or future events.
 All information is subject to change pending intergalactic zombie war or other pertinent causes.
 Information was taken upon good faith and transmitted with pave-the-way-to-hell intentions.
 Some but not all of the information above was frivolous in nature.
 Misunderstanding on the part of the viewer is not the poster's responsibility, nor it is not the initial poster's responsibility to expound upon the punchlines.
 All serious questions will be met with honest answers.
 Complaints will be ignored.
 Whining shall incur the wrath of the initial poster who will generously apply large, wet, half-rotten herring to the bare flesh of the protester until the situation is resolved to satisfaction.